-Generalized Myasthenia Gravis: Generalized MG is a subset of the disease that progresses beyond initial manifestation of weakness in the ocular muscles (ocular MG) to other regions of the body.40 Patients with ocular MG typically develop generalized MG within the first two years of disease; early diagnosis and immunosuppressive treatment may delay progression of ocular MG to gMG.^{11,41}
+Generalized Myasthenia Gravis: Generalized MG is a subset of the disease that progresses beyond initial manifestation of weakness in the ocular muscles (ocular MG) to other regions of the body.
+45 Patients with ocular MG typically develop generalized MG within the first two years of disease; early diagnosis and immunosuppressive treatment may delay progression of ocular MG to gMG. ^{11,46}

-Refractory Myasthenia Gravis42: The 2016 MGFA international consensus guidance for MG defines refractory MG as no improvement or worsening of symptoms after an adequate trial of corticosteroids and two or more immunosuppressive agents.12 There are other definitions for refractory MG which include a patient's inability to reduce immunosuppressive therapy, the need for ongoing rescue therapy (intravenous immunoglobulin G (IVIg) or plasma exchange [PE]), or the inability to tolerate the side-effects of conventional treatment.43 Approximately 10 to 20 percent of patients with MG are considered refractory; they have a greater burden of illness and experience greater rates of myasthenic crises and hospitalization.42
+Refractory Myasthenia Gravis47: The 2016 MGFA international consensus guidance for MG defines refractory MG as no improvement or worsening of symptoms after an adequate trial of corticosteroids and two or more immunosuppressive agents.12 There are other definitions for refractory MG which include a patient's inability to reduce immunosuppressive therapy, the need for ongoing rescue therapy (intravenous immunoglobulin G (IVIg) or plasma exchange [PE]), or the inability to tolerate the side-effects of conventional treatment.48 Approximately 10 to 20 percent of patients with MG are considered refractory; they have a greater burden of illness and experience greater rates of myasthenic crises and hospitalization.47

-Minimal Manifestations (MM)39: A subset of the MGFA Post-intervention Status used to assess the clinical state of a patient after treatment for MG.
+Minimal Manifestations (MM)44: A subset of the MGFA Post-intervention Status used to assess the clinical state of a patient after treatment for MG.
 A patient with MM has no symptoms of functional limitations from MG but has some weakness on examination of some muscles.

-Anti-Acetylcholine Receptor Antibody (AChR-Ab+)-associated Myasthenia Gravis: Patients with anti-AChR-Ab+-associated MG have antibodies against the AChR in the neuromuscular junction.4 This disrupts neuromuscular transmission in the body and leads to muscle weakness and fatigability.4 Anti-AChR antibodies are highly specific for MG disease and are used as part of the diagnostic evaluation.44 Approximately 80% of generalized MG patients have AChR autoantibodies.45 They are less common (50-75%) in ocular MG patients.44 Other less common autoantibodies associated with MG include those against the MuSK and LRP4 receptors.45
+Anti-Acetylcholine Receptor Antibody (AChR-Ab+)-associated Myasthenia Gravis: Patients with anti-AChR-Ab+-associated MG have antibodies against the AChR in the neuromuscular junction.4 This disrupts neuromuscular transmission in the body and leads to muscle weakness and fatigability.4 Anti-AChR antibodies are highly specific for MG disease and are used as part of the diagnostic evaluation.49 Approximately 80% of generalized MG patients have AChR autoantibodies.50 They are less common (50-75%) in ocular MG patients.49 Other less common autoantibodies associated with MG include those against the muscle-specific kinase (MuSK) and low density lipoprotein receptor-related protein 4 (LRP4) receptors.50

-Myasthenia Gravis-specific Activities of Daily Living scale (MG-ADL): The MG-ADL scale is an eightitem instrument consisting of patient reported outcomes assessing two ocular, three bulbar, one respiratory, and two limb symptoms of MG.46 A two-point improvement in the MG-ADL scale is considered clinically significant.47 The MG-ADL is an increasingly common primary endpoint used in MG-related clinicals trials.48
+Myasthenia Gravis-specific Activities of Daily Living scale (MG-ADL): The MG-ADL scale is an eightitem instrument consisting of patient reported outcomes assessing two ocular, three bulbar, one respiratory, and two limb symptoms of MG.51 A two-point improvement in the MG-ADL scale is considered clinically significant.52 The MG-ADL is an increasingly common primary endpoint used in MG-related clinicals trials.53

-Quantitative Myasthenia Gravis Score (QMG): The QMG is a 13-item instrument that assesses disease severity via physical examination of ocular (two items), facial (one item), bulbar (two items), gross motor (six items), axial (one item), and respiratory (one item) function.46 In patients with mild to moderate MG (baseline QMG \leq 16), a 2-point change in score is considered clinically significant; for patients with severe MG (baseline QMG \geq 16) a three-point change in score is considered clinically significant.49 The QMG evaluation requires use of two medical instruments (spirometers, dynamometer) and can take up to 25 minutes to perform, making it better suited for research settings versus routine clinical assessments.49 the MG patient experience beyond symptom expression and is sensitive to the fluctuations in MG symptoms that may not be apparent on physical examination.
+Quantitative Myasthenia Gravis Score (QMG): The QMG is a 13-item instrument that assesses disease severity via physical examination of ocular (two items), facial (one item), bulbar (two items), gross motor (six items), axial (one item), and respiratory (one item) function.51 In patients with mild to moderate MG (baseline QMGS≤16), a 2-point change in score is considered clinically significant; for patients with severe MG (baseline QMG≥16) a three-point change in score is considered clinically significant.54 The QMG evaluation requires use of two medical instruments (spirometers, dynamometer) and can take up to 25 minutes to perform, making it better suited for research settings versus routine clinical assessments.54 the MG patient experience beyond symptom expression and is sensitive to the fluctuations in MG symptoms that may not be apparent on physical examination.

 Myasthenia Gravis Quality of Life 15 scale (MG-QOL15): The MG-QOL15 scale is a patient-reported 15-item instrument derived from the 60-item Myasthenia Gravis Quality of Life Scale.
-It assesses MG health-related quality of life via the following criteria: mobility (nine items), symptoms (three items), and emotional well-being (three items).50 The MG-QOL15 scale provides added context to
+It assesses MG health-related quality of life via the following criteria: mobility (nine items), symptoms (three items), and emotional well-being (three items).
+The MG-QOL15 scale provides added context to